 BGP Maximum message size

-Now if the size of your BGP table and the number of prefixes being advertised result in a BGP notification message that is larger than that, then the information is segmented into multiple BGP messages.
+Now if the size of your BGP table and the number of prefixes being advertised result in a BGP notification message that is larger than that, then the router will create multiple BGP UPDATE messages.

 Now you must keep in mind that BGP is considered an Application layer protocol, and uses TCP to transport its updates.
 If the BGP message is too large for the underlying network infrastructure, it will still segment the message into multiple TCP segments, which will then be placed in multiple IP packets and so on to be sent.